 Blockchain

-Blockchain is the underlying technology for almost all cryptocurrencies.
-It is a distributed ledger jointly maintained by decentralized nodes around the world.
-Blockchain is hailed as "the trust machine", enabling trustless peer-to-peer payments.
-Blockchain will become the infrastructure for the next generation of the Internet - Web 3.
+Blockchain is the underlying technology behind nearly all cryptocurrencies.
+It is a distributed ledger maintained by a global network of decentralized nodes, enabling trustless, peer-to-peer payments.
+Known as the "trust machine," it will serve as critical infrastructure for the next generation of the internet (Web3).

 Intermediate